IF YOU ARE LOSING HAIR, LEARN TO PREVENT HAIR LOSS AND PROTECT YOUR HAIR IN THE SHOWER!

 2. B. Hot water dries out your scalp and hair and cold water does not dissolve dirt as well.

 3. True.
-A cool water rinse closes the cuticle (the outer most layer of each hair shaft) to keep hair smooth and shiny.
+A cool water rinse closes the cuticle (the outermost layer of each hair shaft) to keep hair smooth and shiny.

 4. B. Shampoo belongs on the scalp to dissolve oil and dirt there.
 Hair length gets clean just by rinsing the shampoo out.
-Use a dime-sized dollop and rub the product in your hands first, then massage gently over scalp.
+Use a dime-sized dollop and rub the product in your hands first, then massage gently over the scalp.
 Don’t pile hair up or rub shampoo down through hair ends because both cause damage.
-A gentle finger-tip massage cleans scalp best without hair damage.
+A gentle fingertip massage cleans the scalp best without hair damage.
 Never use fingernails because they scratch and can cause infections!